changbenjamin/facs_analysis/README.md

 ## Running the code

-1. Open the R console and set the working directory to the location of the script.
+1. Choose the correct script to run based on the instrument used
-2. Modify the directory path in the code to specify the location of the fcs files.
+2. Open the R console and set the working directory to the location of the script.
-3. Run the script.
+3. Modify the directory path in the code to specify the location of the fcs files.
-4. The script will generate several plots, which will be saved as pdf files in the same directory.
+4. Run the script.
-5. The final plot will show the expression of the constitutive reporter gene, BFP, in each sample.
-This plot can be used to compare the reporter gene expression across different samples.
+5. The script will generate a CSV file and several plots, which will be saved as pdf files in the same directory.

 ## Output

-The script generates several plots and a CSV file containing fluorescence and gating statistics, with the number and percentage of cells in relevant gates.
-The plots show gates and the expression of the constitutive reporter gene, BFP, in each sample.
+The script outputs several plots and a CSV file containing fluorescence and gating statistics, with the number and percentage of cells in relevant gates.
+The plots show gates and the expression of the constitutive reporter gene in each sample.

 ## Notes